xiaoxiaoxiang-Wang/01-leetcode/README.md

 tips:bfs
 Runtime:faster than 86.12%
 Memory Usage:less than 74.78%
+# 802. Find Eventual Safe States
+tips:dfs+graph
+Runtime:faster than 89.67%
+Memory Usage:less than 96.38%
 # 837. New 21 Game
 tips:dynamic programming+math
 Runtime:faster than 100.00%
 Memory Usage:less than 36.28%
+# 849. Maximize Distance to Closest Person
+tips: no tips
+Runtime:faster than 99.45%
+Memory Usage:less than 88.76%
 # 903. Valid Permutations for DI Sequence
 tips:dynamic programming
 Runtime:faster than 100.00%